-Thank you for taking time to visit my photo blog.
-To appreciate the detailed textures and tonality, click on an image to view a high resolution version from my portfolio site.
+Thank you for visiting.
+For the best viewing experience, click on an image to see a high resolution version from my portfolio site.